liamlindsay9/ISDM-Group-3/Project.md

   <img src="Outbound call (1).png" width="60%">
 </p>

+### Activity Diagram

+-The Activity Diagram is a digram which shows step by step activities done by each actor for achieving something.

 ## Advantages of Implementing new System
 Implementing the new system will provide many different benefits for the company:
 - The new system taylors the service provided to each customer, allowing for a more satisfying and quicker customer experience.